junaid1460/git-keep/README.md

 # Terminal quick logger
-logging important information to local repository, with little automation. my logs repository created by this tool [here](https://github.com/junaid1460/logs)
+logging important information to local repository, with little automation.
+my logs repository created by this tool is [here](https://github.com/junaid1460/logs)

 ### How to
  - clone this repository and add it to path